CNES/aviso-fes/README.md

 - [Examples](https://cnes.github.io/aviso-fes/auto_examples/index.html) --
   worked examples with plots

+## C++ API

+This library provides a C++ API for high-performance tide prediction.
+The C++ part of the library is documented using Doxygen.
+You can generate the documentation by running `doxygen` in the `docs` directory after installing Doxygen.

 ## Legacy C Version

 For users requiring the original C implementation, the legacy version remains